-Ian Strange is a transdisciplinary artist whose work explores architecture, space, and the home.
+Ian Strange (b.1982) is a transdisciplinary artist whose work explores the home, site-specificity, and landscape.
 His practice includes collaborative community-based projects, architectural interventions, and exhibitions resulting in photography, film, sculpture, installation, site-specific works, research, and documentary works.
 His studio practice includes painting and drawing, as well as ongoing research and archival projects.
 Additionally, he has created collaborative projects with other practitioners and institutions in the fields of dance, music, performance, and film.

 These bodies of work have included a number of collaborative projects: ‘DALISON’ (2022), a site-based installation, film, and sound work with US-based musician Trevor Powers (Youth Lagoon); a collaborative series of works and installations with designer and artist Virgil Abloh, including major sculpture commissions for Off-White Melbourne, Sydney, and New York (‘Nothing is Finished’, 2017); ‘TRACES’, (2017–2020) a collaboration with contemporary dance company Chunky Move and their creative director, choreographer Anouk Van Dijk; and ‘345 Franklin’ (2016), a collaborative architectural intervention work with Detroit-based architect and artist Catie Newell and SiTE:LAB for ArtPrize 2016, Grand Rapids, Michigan, USA.